UPMC Children's Hospital of Pittsburgh: Talks of a new hospital

-New Hospital Campus
+New hospital campus

 After acquiring the land, UPMC officials drew up plans for the site that included the demolition of a few buildings, but kept about four buildings from the old hospital, choosing to renovate them instead.
 The decision reduced overall construction costs for the project as not as many buildings were required to be constructed.
 Buildings still existing from St. Francis days include the Plaza Building, Faculty Building, Administrative Office Building, and the back half of the main hospital.
 Construction workers are blending the old and new buildings by matching floor and ceiling heights.

 Throughout the construction of the project, costs increased and UPMC continuously disputed the additions, trying to save money.
 After a few trimmings from the original design UPMC and Children's agreed and UPMC paid for most of the project.
 The architect for the new hospital building was Louis D. Astorino.

 Early demolition of buildings not required started soon after the deal and construction and renovations for CHP started in 2006 completed in April 2009, originally opening to outpatients, the hospital fully opened on May 2, 2009.
 Transport of patients from the Oakland campus to Lawrenceville consisted of a convoy of 34 ambulances to transport about 150 patients over a 10-hour window.
 Medical equipment was transferred over the next day, May 3.